Happygamer1983/LimeOS-API/docs/source/Module APIs.rst

    RegistryHandler.LoadRegistry() -> nil

-This function loads the registry
+Loads the registry from a file.

 ----